 After you run the

-TestCircleLength() test with enabled coverage analysis, dotCover will show you how much of the source code the test covers:
+TestCircleLength() test with enabled coverage analysis, dotCover will show you how much of the source code does the test cover:

 Is it only for unit tests?